alhajee/ckan/doc/extensions/signals.rst

 =======

-CKAN provides built-in signal support, powered by `blinker
+FMLD provides built-in signal support, powered by `blinker
 <https://pythonhosted.org/blinker/>`_.

 The same library is used by `Flask
 <https://flask.palletsprojects.com/en/1.1.x/signals/>`_ and anything
-written in the Flask documentation also applies to CKAN.
+written in the Flask documentation also applies to FMLD.
 Probably, the most important point:

     Flask comes with a couple of signals and other extensions